 This waterfall has formed on Ireng River (Maú River), in pristine rainforest some 90 km west from Roraima plateau.

 Waterfall has two major cascades.
 The upper cascade falls over an overhang, but the lower one has multiple smaller steps.
-It falls over pink sandstone, which has formed more than 1 billion years ago, in Stenian period.
+It falls over pink sandstone, which has formed more than 1 billion years ago, in the Stenian period.
 Waterfall, of course, is much younger.

-Ireng River is the northernmost large river of Amazonian basin and on this river have formed several beautiful waterfalls, including the Orinduik Falls – approximately 25 m tall falls over pure jasper.
+Ireng River is the northernmost large river of the Amazonian basin and on this river have formed several beautiful waterfalls, including the Orinduik Falls – approximately 25 m tall falls over pure jasper.